AntonAzhhirevych/computer-vision/README.md

 **Object Identification on Digital Images Using YOLOv5**

 This branch demonstrates real-time object identification using a custom-trained YOLOv5 model.
 The pipeline is optimized to detect safety violations—specifically the absence of helmets—in both webcam streams and video files.
 It uses a local clone of the YOLOv5 repository, processes each frame with high accuracy, and visually highlights the detections.
 Ideal for safety compliance, industrial monitoring, and edge-device deployment scenarios.

+### `08-3d-reconstruction-from-images`

+**3D Reconstruction of Objects from Stereo Image Pairs**

+This branch focuses on generating 3D point clouds from stereo images using OpenCV's StereoSGBM algorithm.
+It computes a disparity map from a calibrated stereo pair and reprojects it into 3D space using a Q-matrix.
+The result is saved as a point cloud (.xyz) and a visual disparity heatmap.
+This workflow is applicable for depth estimation, robotics, AR, and visual mapping scenarios where depth information from images is required.